cmakh/dbl-socks/README.md

 # dbl-socks
-An NPM module to tell you if dbl has release socks yet
+An NPM module to tell you if dbl has released socks yet

 ## Usage